p85/ines/README.md

 ## Development

     yarn watch
-Same as `yarn server` and will live recompile the changes in the Browser.
+Same as `yarn server` but will live recompile the changes in the Browser.